wkumari/draft-ietf-dnsop-nsec-aggressiveuse/README.md

 5.2.
 Possible mitigation of random subdomain attacks

-   Random sub-domain attacks (referred to as "Water Torture" attacks or NXDomain attacks) send many non-existent queries to full-service resolvers.
+   Random sub-domain attacks (referred to as "Water Torture" attacks or NXDomain attacks) send many queries for non-existent information to full-service resolvers.
 Their query names consist of random prefixes and a target domain name.
-The negative cache does not work well and target full- service resolvers result in sending queries to authoritative DNS servers of the target domain name.
+The negative cache does not work well, and thus targetted full-service resolvers end up sending queries to authoritative DNS servers of the target domain name.

-   When number of queries is large, the full-service resolvers drop queries from both legitimate users and attackers as their outstanding queues are filled up.
+   When the number of queries is large, the full-service resolvers drop queries from both legitimate users and attackers as their outstanding queues are filled up.